 Time is money.
 The age-old saying is more appropriate than ever, and it often seems there just isn’t enough time in the day to accomplish all of our tasks.
 As a sales manager, you’re constantly being pulled in a million directions, making decisions, overseeing tasks, and booking events.
-With the constant barrage of incoming Requests for Proposal (RFPs), how do you decide which events are right for your space?
+RFP management is no exception and with the constant barrage of incoming Requests for Proposal (RFPs), how do you decide which events are right for your space?

 It is easier than ever to submit an RFP for an upcoming event.
 On average, hotels receive about 4 RFPs per week.
 RFPs can come from a variety of sources, including a property’s website, global sales teams, or booking channels like Cvent.

-With most RFPs being sent to at least three properties, providing a compelling response when you create a proposal is essential.
+With most RFPs being sent to at least three properties, effective RFP management is key providing a compelling response when you create a proposal is essential.
 Venues need to quickly determine what business is the best fit for their venue and which RFPs they should respond to.

 Most hotels have an SLA to respond to RFP’s within the business day with either a decline or a proposal.
 To optimize the evaluation process, the first step is to establish a system to qualify the inbound requests.
 Start by implementing a form that helps organize and qualify all leads better.
 Your form should request the number of attendees, guestrooms needed, date options, and other selected filters.
 Then you can pull the RFPs that fit your business criteria best.
 Compare the list to the contracts that are in flight, which you can do via the GRC report in a sales and catering solution.
 This saves time and puts venues one step ahead in responding to potential clients.

 Identify ways to route RFPs to the best resources to make a decision.
 Using the information above, create routing rules that will put the opportunities in front of the right people to evaluate them.